-Each year, the United States grants legal resident status to approximately 1 million immigrants, according to the fact-checking organization Politifact.
+Each year, the United States grants legal residepent status to approximately 1 million immigrants, according to the fact-checking organization Politifact.
 About half of these residents are people who have already been in the United States and are being granted legal status, and the other half are new arrivals.
 See what immigration help residence applicants need to improve their chances of success.

 In addition to granting legal resident status to a large number each year, the U.S. allows many millions more to enter the country on a temporary or long-term basis for pleasure, short-term business, employment, and study.

 What does it cost these immigrants to gain legal status in the United States or to gain a temporary stay?
 And do immigrants need to seek help from an attorney to successfully immigrate?

 You’ll find answers to these and other questions below.

 Do you need a lawyer to immigrate?

 While you’re not required to hire an attorney to immigrate to the United States, you’re most likely going to need one.

 This is still the greatest country in the world, and it’s worth the fight [to immigrate].
 But you have to know how to fight, and that’s where the attorney comes in.”